AthanKanavos/Alzheimers-Disease-MRI-CNN/README.md

 ## Implementation Details

-The publication does not specify every implementation detail.
-This reconstruction therefore uses:
+The implementation follows the methodology presented in the paper and uses the following configuration:

 - Input size: `224 × 224 × 3`
 - Four-class softmax classification